ikbenlike/LoadCart/README.md

 ### LoadCart.ticket

 This is the permission necessary for all the ticket management commands.
 By default, it is only granted to server operators.

+## Configuration

+This plugin offers two configuration flags.

+### 1. `chunks`

+This option needs to be set to true for minecarts to load chunks.
+It is set to true by default.

+### 2. `verbose`

+This option needs to be set to true to receive detailed feedback in the server console.
+It is set to false by default.